Date of Award

 This thesis provides a selection of calcium and magnesium compounds with one-dimensional geometry, as represented in a calcium phosphinate to novel two-dimensional sheets of magnesium and pillared calcium phosphonates.
 The preparation of these novel compounds has led to the establishment of synthetic protocols that allow for the direct preparation of compounds with defined structural features.

 Bampoh, Victoria Naa Kwale, "Synthesis and Structural Studies of Calcium and Magnesium Phosphinate and Phosphonate Compounds" (2012).
 Chemistry - Dissertations.
-Paper 185.
+185.